-Personally, I do not think that there is one “best agency” to work for.
+Personally, I do not think that there is one “best agency” out there.
 I think that there are many wonderful staffing agencies that offer different things and you have to find what works for you.
-Here are the top things to look for when selecting an agency.
+Here are the top five things to look for when selecting an agency.

-- Does it start day 1 or later in a contract?
+- Does it start on day one or later in the contract?

 - Is there a high deductible?

 - Can you keep health insurance after a contract?
 If so, for how long in between contracts – 14 days, 30 days?